superluminar-io/terraform-workshop/1-static-hosting/README.md

 # Static Hosting

-Welcome to the first lab! 🥳 Let's get started by bootstrapping aTerraform and deploying some resources to AWS.
+Welcome to the first lab! 🥳 Let's get started by bootstrapping Terraform and deploying some resources to AWS.
 Instead of just deploying some random resources, we want to create a S3 bucket and enable static website hosting.
 Ultimately, we serve a static HTML file.

 ## Bootstrap Terraform